Educational Resources for Companion Dog Owners

-The RCO Primer (and associated RCO Certification) are meant to be a starting point for new dog owners – an initial survey of the knowledge and skills they need to build in the first months and years of their life with their dog.
-Our goal, as we lay out in our mission, is to show owners how much they don’t know, and the consequences of those gaps in knowledge, in the hope that will encourage more of them to continue on an educational journey to become better, more responsible handlers.
+The Good Owners Guide to Dogs is meant to be a starting point for new or novice dog owners – an initial survey of the knowledge and skills you will want to consider building in the first months and years of your life with your dog.
+Our goal, as we lay out in our mission, is to encourage more owners to start their learning journey; to show them how much there is to learn, and how it can help them build a better, healthier, less stressful relationship with their dog.

-As a result, and as we repeatedly emphasize in the Primer, we strongly recommend that you not only take at minimum one 6-12 week basic obedience course with your dog, but that you also tap into some of the many amazing books, online resources, and local trainers out there to expand and deepen your knowledge.
+As a result, and as we repeatedly emphasize in the Guide, we strongly recommend that you not only take at minimum one 6-12 week intro/basics course with a qualified local trainer, but that you also tap into some of the many amazing books, online resources, and trainers out there to expand and deepen your knowledge.

 To help, we have tried to curate a repository of reliable resources below that we can recommend.